 Harker also notices that there aren't any mirrors in either the bedroom or the sitting room where he'd had his meals.

 After his late-afternoon "breakfast," Harker looks around for something to read, since the Count is out.

 He finds a library adjoining his own sitting room with a bunch of English newspapers, books, and magazines.

 After a while, the Count joins him there and talks about all the English newspapers from London.

 He said he can't wait to be a part of the crowded London scene, but that he wants to work on his English for a while before he leaves Transylvania.

-He asks Harker to help him with his English, to which Harker agrees.
+He asks Harker to help him with his English, which Harker agrees to do.